webstyle/farrukh.me/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hi, dear visitor, this page is about me.
-I'm twenty years old and a software developer.</p>
+I'm twenty one years old and a software developer.</p>

 <p>I studied and learned programming at <a target="_blank" href="http://mktk.uz">MKTK</a> also I worked at NewMax Technologies LLC in 2015-2016.
 </p>